 “So you love them both, but for different reasons.
 Are you honest with each of them about what is going on for you?”

-“I’ve always been mean to Tommy like a brother would be, but now he’s older.
+“I’ve always been mean to Tommy like a brother would be.
+Now he’s older.
 He can tell how much I want him now.
-He had to leave, so we left it until next year when he’ll be sixteen.
+He had to leave.
+We left it until next year when he’ll be sixteen.
 John Boy will probably be off to college then.
 I finally told him about the abuse because he could tell I wasn’t as horny as in the past.”

 Whew.
 When did life get so complicated?
 Always, I realized.